flamingchickens1540/ROOSTER/README.md

+# ROOSTER
-# Reusable Object-Oriented Systems, Templates, and Executables for Robots (ROOSTER)
+Reusable Object-Oriented Systems, Templates, and Executables for Robots